Background, successes and areas of focus can be found in the organization’s Annual & Update Reports.

 PeDRA advocates for better access to treatments for children with dermatology diseases.
 Read PeDRA’s position statement submitted to the FDA on patient-focused drug development for psoriasis: PeDRA position on psoriasis drug development.

 The FDA has announced publication of the Psoriasis Voice of the Patient report that summarizes patient input from the March 17, 2016 FDA Patient-Focused Drug Development meeting on psoriasis.
 PeDRA clincian-investigators made comments at the meeting, as did a PeDRA pediatric patient, and provided the psoriasis position statement referenced above.
 The FDA report can be found here: http://www.fda.gov/ForIndustry/UserFees/PrescriptionDrugUserFee/ucm368342.htm.

-PeDRA is a major sponsor of the FDA Guidance Document for Industry (GDI), which contain guidelines on developing new therapeutic agents for treatment of atopic dermatitis in children and adolescents.
+PeDRA is a major sponsor of the FDA Guidance Document for Industry (GDI), which contains guidelines on developing new therapeutic agents for treatment of atopic dermatitis in children and adolescents.
 Read the Guidance Document submitted to the FDA GDI submitted